What does it take to implement Landscape Design or Landscape Business Systems in the “Off” Season?

 - Get referrals from the prospective software company.
 A good referral isn’t just a lot of praise, it’s getting real about the highlights and the lowlights of the software and the software company.

 Once you’ve made your decision, act fast.
-It’s better to just rip the band-aid clean off then letting the decision weigh on you for weeks or months.
+It’s better to just rip the band-aid clean off than let the decision weigh on you for weeks or months.
 Here are a few tips to help make sure your implementation is successful:

 - Have the right people in the room for the appropriate training sessions.
 Appoint a point person.